rikardvinge/explainpolysvm/README.rst

 As we hoped for, the model learned to differentiate the two datasets through mainly the two interactions :math:`x0x0` and :math:`x1x1`.

-To investigate if selecting only the top-2 interactions, i.e. :math:`x0x0` and :math:`x1x1`, improves performance, we can use the following code
+To investigate whether selecting only the top-2 interactions, i.e. :math:`x0x0` and :math:`x1x1`, improves performance, the following code can be used.

 .. code-block::